Cyberfeminism: 1990s

 In Canada, Nancy Paterson wrote an article entitled "Cyberfeminism" for EchoNYC in 1991.

 In Adelaide, Australia, a four-person collective called VNS Matrix wrote the Cyberfeminist Manifesto in 1991; they used the term cyberfeminist to label their radical feminist acts "to insert women, bodily fluids and political consciousness into electronic spaces."
 That same year, British cultural theorist Sadie Plant used the term to describe definition of the feminizing influence of technology on western society.

 In Russia in 1995, the Cyber-Femin Club was founded in the Pushkinskaya 10 art centre in St. Petersburg to bring together ‘women working with new media’, the most prominent of whom were curator Irina Aktuganova, philosopher and cultural critic Alla Mitrofanova, and St. Petersburg artists Olga Kisseleva, Gluklya and Tsaplya.

 In 1996, a special volume of Women & Performance was devoted to sexuality and cyberspace.
 It was a compendium of essays on cybersex, online stalking, fetal imaging, and going digital in New York.

-According to Carolyn Guertin, the first Cyberfeminist International, organized by the Old Boys Network in Germany, in 1997, refused to define the school of thought, but drafted the "100 Anti-Theses of Cyberfeminism" instead.
-Guertin says that cyberfeminism is a celebration of multiplicity.
+The first Cyberfeminist International, organized by the Old Boys Network in Kassel, Germany, in 1997, refused to define the school of thought, but drafted the "100 Anti-Theses of Cyberfeminism" instead.